hbctraining/Tools-for-reproducible-research/lessons/04_GitHub_desktop.md

 >Note: To the right of each file, you'll see a `+` in a box.
 This indicates that these are newly added files.
 If you were to delete a file, you would see a `-`, and if you modify an existing file, you'll see a `dot`

-These changes have been noted, but this new *version* of the repository is not yet recorded (saved) by Git.
+These changes have been noted, but this new *version* of the repository is not yet been recorded (saved) by Git.
 A **commit** tells Git that you made some changes which you want to record.
 Though a **commit** seems similar to saving a file, there are different aims behind ‘committing’ changes compared to saving changes. **Commits** take a snapshot of the file(s) at that point.
 You can actually record or commit modifications to multiple files/folders at once. i.e. single commit can have multiple updates.

 Committing changes usually happens in 2 stages:
 1. `add` or stage one or many modifications incrementally